Brit0812/VBA_Challenge_Stock_Analysis/README.md

 ## Disadvantages of Refactored Stock Analysis Code

-There were no obvious disadvantages to refactoring the code.
+There were no obvious disadvantages to refactoring this particular code.